SoloveyMaria/community/README.md

 - [community visualization on Lasry dataset: ](vignettes/visualization_lasry/visualization.md)

+## FAQ:

+#### How to Choose the Right Seurat Data Slot for Input Count Matrix?

+**Q:** I have X number of samples in a Seurat object.
+Which data slot should I use as the input count matrix?

+**A:** If you're working with a Seurat object, you have multiple options for your input count matrix:
+- **Normalized Counts:** The preferred choice, especially for setting meaningful expression levels (`threshold_expr`).
+- **Log-Normalized Counts:** A viable alternative, but requires extra caution with `threshold_expr`.
+- **Integrated Counts:** Can be used but may introduce artifacts, particularly with lowly expressed genes.
+Ideal if you're dealing with significant batch effects.

+#### Can I Use Community Analysis for Samples with Low Cell Type Frequencies?

+**Q:** My scRNA dataset has limited cell type diversity.
+Is it suitable for Community analysis?

+**A:** Absolutely, `community` analysis is not solely dependent on the size of each cell type population.
+Here's what you should consider:

+-    **Presence Across Samples:** A cell type should ideally be present in almost all samples.
+Missing in one or two samples is generally acceptable.
+-    **Minimum Cell Count:** Decide on a threshold for the minimum number of cells of a particular type in a sample.
+The default in Community is six cells per type per sample.

+For more details on filtering based on these criteria that we used, refer to the [Data Pre-Processing Notebook](https://github.com/colomemaria/community-paper/blob/main/src/data_preprocessing/Lasry/2.filtering.ipynb).

+#### Is Annotation of Healthy vs. Malignant Cells Necessary?

+**Q:** Do I need to differentiate between healthy and malignant B cells when annotating my samples?

+**A:** No special annotation is required for malignant B cells.
+You can categorize them under the general "B cell" type.
+The algorithm will distinguish between the two populations through the "active fraction" component, effectively capturing the nuances.

 ## Contribution

 We welcome contributions from other developers.
 To contribute to community, please fork the repository, make your changes and submit a pull request.